SagePayments/-Archived-PaymentsJS/README.md

 The response headers contain a `responseHash`, which is a SHA-512 HMAC of the response body.

-Use your client key to verify this hash on the server before shipping any orders, updating any databases, etc.
+You are required to use your client key to verify this hash on your server before shipping any orders, updating any databases, etc.

 ---
 ## <a name="Modules"></a>Modules